IanEsteves5/SimpleOfflineCalculator/readme.txt

 The latest release can be found in https://chrome.google.com/webstore/detail/simple-offline-calculator/hggicmogahedhllhjjhifddgcphgaggo

+Features
+ - A popup browser action containing a simple calculator
+ - No idle processes (no performance hit while it's not being used)
+ - Functions plotting
+ - A debug page that shows the parse tree and other information

+Suggestions are always welcome :)

 Commands
  - help : shows all commands
  - clear : clears the results screen